5 Reasons Why You Need a Software Asset Management Team

 Maintain software asset management tool

-A SAM solution like our own InvGate Insight is essential for efficiently managing the software requirements of an organization.
+A SAM solution like our own InvGate Asset Management is essential for efficiently managing the software requirements of an organization.
 It can help maintain asset inventory and automatically monitor software and licenses.
 The software asset manager will be responsible for adding new tools to the asset management tool and keeping the information up-to-date.

 Keeping the organization ready for software license audits